Spartan1776/RIPS_Docker/README.md

 ```

 ## Configuring Source Code Location
-This project was originally developed to support static source code analysis of PHP vulnerabilities in Hackazon.
+The rips-docker project was originally developed to support static source code analysis of PHP vulnerabilities in Hackazon; however, it includes functionality (see Option #2 below) for static analysis of any .php files.

-### Context - About Hackazon
+### Context - Hackazon
 Hackazon is a vulnerable test application site, that incorporates a realistic e-commerce workflow with full functionality and technology commonly used in today’s mobile and web applications.

 If you'd like to load Hackazon in a Docker container (not required to scan source code), an updated version of Newlode's Dockerized Hackazon project (now archived) is available here: https://github.com/Spartan1776/hackazon